-- Wash the vehicle thoroughly to remove any contaminants from the exterior surfaces and underside of the vehicle. - · Periodically wash vehicles stored in exposed locations. - Touch up any exposed raw or primed metal to provide rust protection. - Cover chrome and stainless steel parts with a thick coat of auto wax to prevent discoloration.
-Rewax as necessary when the vehicle is washed. - Lubricate all hood, door hinges and latches with a light-grade oil. - · Cover the interior soft trim to prevent fading.
+- Cover chrome and stainless steel parts with a thick coat of auto wax to prevent discoloration.
+Rewax as necessary when the vehicle is washed. - Lubricate the hood hinges, door hinges and latches with a light-grade oil. - · Cover the interior soft trim to prevent fading.